FrancesCoronel/personal-website-v3/content/about.md

   - /biography/
 ---

-Hi, I'm Frances!
+Hi, I'm Frances! 👋🏽

-I'm a Latina (Peruvian-American) who engineers solutions to make your working life more simple, more pleasant and more productive.
+I'm a software engineer at Slack who engineers solutions to make your working life more simple, more pleasant and more productive.

-Or better yet, I'm a [unicorn](<https://www.wikiwand.com/en/Unicorn_(finance)>) (1% of women in tech identify as Latina) who is working for another unicorn ([Slack](https://slack.com?source=fvcproductions)). 🦄

 ## Blurb